paul-sud/demo-pipeline/kubeflow/kubeflow.md

 # ENCODE demo-pipeline with Kubeflow Pipelines

 In this guide you will walk through running the demo pipeline on a local single node Kubernetes cluster using [Kubeflow Pipelines](https://www.kubeflow.org/docs/pipelines/).
 Under the hood, it relies on [Argo](https://argoproj.github.io/) to execute the workflow.
-However, there is also a

 ## Install kubectl, minikube, and Kubeflow Pipelines